jhstatewide/ollama-struct/README.md

 Replace `USERNAME` with your GitHub username and `TOKEN` with a personal access token that has `read:packages` scope.

-**Note:** While the gem is published to GitHub Packages, there are known issues with gem file downloads that may cause installation to fail.
-The GitHub repository method above is recommended for reliable installation.
+**Note:** The gem is published to GitHub Packages, but there are currently issues with gem file downloads that prevent successful installation.
+The GitHub repository method above is the recommended and most reliable installation method.

 Alternatively, you can clone the repository and install locally: